Nearly-Optimal Bandit Learning in Stackelberg Games with Side Information: A reduction to linear contextual bandits

-In our setting, each leader mixed strategy $\cE_t$ is deterministically determined by the context $\vz_t$.
+In our setting, the set of leader mixed strategies $\cE_t$ is deterministically determined by the context $\vz_t$.
 Therefore, whenever the sequence of contexts $\{\vz_t\}_{t \in [T]}$ is drawn from a fixed distribution, so is the sequence $\{\cE_t\}_{t \in [T]}$, which then implies that $\{U_t\}_{t \in [T]}$ are also drawn from some fixed distribution.
 The last steps in order to apply logdet-FTRL are to (1) transform our action space from $[-1, 1]^K$ to the $K$-dimensional unit ball and (2) convert utilities to losses.
 We handle this in~\Cref{alg:regret_minimizer} by rescaling our actions by $\frac{1}{\sqrt{K}}$ and negating the observed utilities before passing them to logdet-FTRL.